vernalis/3Dprint_files/Raspberry Pi Case/README.md

 If you have used this project as a resource in your research, please cite:

-> David Lee Walmsley, Stephen Hilton, Emilie Sellier, Matthew Penny, Daniel Maddox (2021) “Control and Monitoring of Temperature in 3D-Printed Circular Disk Reactors for Continuous Flow Photochemistry using Raspberry Pi Based Software”
+> David Lee Walmsley, Stephen Hilton, Emilie Sellier, Matthew Penny, Daniel Maddox (2021) “Control and Monitoring of Temperature in 3D-Printed Circular Disk Reactors for Continuous Flow Photochemistry using Raspberry Pi Based Software” ChemRxiv.
+DOI: [10.33774/chemrxiv-2021-cxs25][paper]

 ## Assembly Instructions